 - Common Skills: These courses encourage students to develop verbal, quantitative, or physical dexterity.

-- Compassionate Action: These courses give students the opportunity to put their education into action in a variety of ways, many of which may be part of the student's major.
+- Compassionate Action: These courses give students the opportunity to put their education into action in a variety of ways, many of which may be part of the student's major requirements.
 This is typically completed in the student's junior or senior year.

-You will find more a detailed description of the GE program and its role in your liberal arts education in the Westmont College Catalog.
+You will find a more detailed description of the general education program and its role in your liberal arts education in the Westmont College Catalog.

-Click here to review frequently asked questions about Westmont's general education.
+Click here to review frequently asked questions about Westmont's general education program.

-Many courses in the GE Courses Grid will satisfy two GE requirements as noted in the "Other GE" column.
+Many courses in the General Education Courses Grid will satisfy two general education requirements as noted in the "Other GE" column.

 How can I get started on my major now?

-Most departments at Westmont have provided a sample plan outlining how four years in each discipline might look.
+Westmont has provided sample plans below outlining course suggestions for the first-year in each discipline.
 These sample plans will be useful as you can add in potential major courses to the list of courses you are developing for your first semester.
 Keep in mind that these are sample plans.
 Not every student will complete the major in the same way.

-- View each major and minor requirements in the Westmont College Catalog
+- View the major and minor requirements in the Westmont College Catalog

 Using WebAdvisor to Select and Register for Classes

-This registration tutorial will help you create your preferred sections list.
+- This registration tutorial will help you create your preferred sections in WebAdvisor

 Some notes on registration:

-- If the course title includes "w/lab" (with lab) you must also register for the Lab section associated with the course.
-For example, the lecture section of the course is CHM-005-1 General Chemistry w/lab and the lab section of the course is General Chemistry, CHM-005L.
+- If the course title includes "w/lab" you must also register for the lab section associated with the course.
+For example, the lecture section of the General Chemistry w/lab course is CHM-005-1 and the lab section of the course is General Chemistry, CHM-005L.

 - Be flexible with the time offerings for courses and be prepared by selecting backup courses in case your first choices have closed by the time you register.

-- To ensure that you not be barred from registering for specific courses due to a prerequisite requirement, you may attempt to register for courses in your preferred sections list before your appointed time.
-You will not be allowed to register before your appointed time, but any issues that might prohibit you from registering will appear as a warning.
-Be sure to clear up these issues prior to your registration time.
+- To ensure that you are not barred from registering for specific courses due to a prerequisite requirement, you may attempt to register for courses in your preferred sections list before your appointed time.
+You will not be allowed to register before your appointed time, but any issues prohibit you from registering will appear as a warning.
+Be sure to clear up these issues prior to registering.

 I'm on a Waitlist.
 Now what?

 When a class has reached its capacity its status is changed to "Closed".
 When a student adds themselves to the waitlist, the course is still closed, but the status of the course is changed to "Waitlisted."
-A student on the waitlist will not automatically be bumped into the course from the waitlist, even if a space becomes available.
+A student on the waitlist will not automatically be moved into the course from the waitlist, even if a space becomes available.

 Adding & Dropping Classes